-EarthLink offers internet service across 36 states with the greatest coverage in California, Texas, and New York.
+EarthLink offers internet service across 26 states with the greatest coverage in Alabama, Arkansas, and California.
 In January 2019, EarthLink was acquired by Trive Capital for a sum of $330 million.

 The pricing for EarthLink’s internet service varies.
 EarthLink DSL internet is usually costlier than cable or even fiber when you look at the price per Mbps.
 The same is true for EarthLink DSL versus EarthLink HyperLink pricing.
-EarthLink DSL pricing starts at $49.95 per month, like their HyperLink plans, for download speeds up to 15 Mbps.
+EarthLink DSL pricing starts at $49.95 per month for download speeds up to 18 Mbps.

 |Plan Name||Download Speed||Starting Price||Data Caps|

 |EarthLink DSL||Up to 18 Mbps||$49.95 per month||Unlimited data|

 |EarthLink HyperLink (fiber)||Up to 1 Gbps||$49.95 per month||Unlimited data|

 |EarthLink Wireless Home Internet||Up to 100 Mbps||$64.95 per month||Up to 150 GB|